 Five gridded depth benchmark areas were created from bathymetry collected over benchmark run 19.0, which was flown on June 17, 2007.
-Comparisons between the gridded benchmark areas and bathymetry collected on benchmark runs flown at the commencement of each sortie were used to check the relative depth accuracy of the LADS Mk II system for the H11665 survey.
+Comparisons between the gridded benchmark areas and bathymetry collected on benchmark runs flown prior to each sortie were used to check the relative depth accuracy of the LADS Mk II system for the H11668 survey.
 Center coordinates for the benchmark areas are as follows: